iterative/dvc.org/static/docs/get-started/example-versioning.md

 As we have learned already, DVC keeps data files out of Git (by adjusting `.gitignore`) and puts them into the cache (usually it's a `.dvc/cache` directory inside the repository).
-Instead, DVC creates simple meta-files that have `.dvc` extension.
-These meta-files serve as pointers (`md5` hash) to the cache and are version controlled by Git.
+Instead, DVC creates [DVC-files](/doc/user-guide/dvc-file-format).
+These text files serve as pointers (`md5` hash) to the cache and are version controlled by Git.

-When we run `git checkout` we restore pointers (or meta-files) first, then when we run `dvc checkout` we use these pointers to put the right data into the right place.
+When we run `git checkout` we restore pointers (DVC-files) first, then when we run `dvc checkout` we use these pointers to put the right data in the right place.

 </details>